Kevin Jones (American football): Football

-College choice reveal
+College reveal

 In 2000, Jones was the No.1 overall recruit in the nation.
-Courted by many colleges, Kevin narrowed his choices to Penn State and Virginia Tech.
+Courted by many colleges, Kevin narrowed had his choices to Penn State and Virginia Tech.
 To the surprise of many, Jones chose to become a Hokie, making his decision the day after a home visit from Virginia Tech Head Coach, Frank Beamer.

 Jones said of his decision, "If you're a blue-chipper from Pennsylvania, you go to Penn State.
 But I've always been a little contrary.
 On the day of my press conference, I still hadn't decided between Virginia Tech and PSU.
 As I sat down in front of everybody, I had both jerseys with me.
 I pulled the Penn State jersey out of a bag and said, "I will ... not be attending Penn State."
 Then I ripped off my sweater and had a Mike Vick jersey on underneath.
 The entire room was flabbergasted."

 Jones' college reveal was so highly anticipated that it was covered nationally, and televised by several local news stations.
 Since then, the use of props (hats, shirts, gear, music etc.) by recruits to announce their college choice has become a staple of the recruiting experience.
 The phenomenon can be credited to Jones, who was the first to ever do so with his reveal in 2000.